 This course will help students become more sophisticated users and producers of written texts.
 Instruction will include basic academic essay-writing skills and the various rhetorical approaches used when addressing specific audiences.
 The main goals of the course are to help students integrate reading and writing and to become familiar with the conventions of college- (and university-) level writing.
 This includes producing coherent, logical texts that are relatively free of surface errors.
 To achieve these goals, the course encourages students to think critically, to read closely and analytically, and to compose responses to a variety of texts, both written and visual.

 PREREQUISITE(S)/COREQUISITE: English 30-1, EN0130, or equivalent

-REQUIRED TEXTS/RESOURCE MATERIALS:
+REQUIRED TEXT/RESOURCE MATERIALS:

-All of the works you are required to read will be posted to Brightspace (D2L).
-You may also choose to purchase the following book.
+All of the works you are required to read will be posted on myClass (D2L).